mbta/mbta_metro/README.md

 ### Custom Icons

-Along with all of the [free Font Awesome icons](https://fontawesome.com/icons), you can add custom icons.
+Along with all of the [free Font Awesome icons](https://fontawesome.com/icons), you can add custom icons by pointing to any directory you like.
+E.g.,

 ```elixir
 config :mbta_metro, custom_icons: "#{File.cwd!()}/priv/static/icons/your-directory/your-icon.svg"